C++/C# programmer

 This recording was made before we had assets from visual artists

-The visual artists on the team wanted to be able to do simple color grading to enhance the visuals of the game.
 I implemented this feature based on this article, the only difference being that the version of OpenGL we were using did support 3D textures, which made the process simpler.

-It simply uses a 3D lookup table to replace the colors that appear on the screen.
 This works by using a 3D texture that would have its colors match up with the coordinates of every pixel, so the pixel at (0, 0, 0) also has RGB(0, 0, 0) and the pixel at (0.5, 0, 0.8) also has RGB(0.5, 0, 0.8).
-The table can then be sampled by simply using the input color as a coordinate.
-Then that lookup texture gets modified by color effects in an image editor together with a screenshot of the game, which makes all colors in the table reflect those changes.
-When the edited lookup table is used, all the color effects applied in the image editor are now applied to the entire game.

-This approach comes with some limitations, especially the fact that it only supports effects that affect pixels independently.
 You can't use an effect where the color of a pixel depends on the colors around it for example.
-This was enough for our purposes though, and it was easy enough to implement to fit our small scope.

 I communicated how to use the color grading feature to the artists by writing this quick guide for them.